Heist film: History

-While elements of the heist film can be seen in movies as early as The Great Train Robbery (1903), the genre didn't begin until the late 1940s and the early 1950s.
-The film widely agreed upon as the first film in the genre is John Huston's 1950 film The Asphalt Jungle, starring Sterling Hayden and Sam Jaffee (with Marilyn Monroe in a supporting role).
-The film contains many of the hallmarks of the genre, the most obvious of which is its following of the planning, execution, and aftermath of a single heist from the criminal's perspective.
-It also devotes a large amount of time to the heist itself and involves a group of variously skilled criminals who are brought together to complete the crime.
-Two earlier films that some consider earlier examples of the genre are Criss Cross (1949) and The Killers (1946).
-While these films do follow the planning, execution, and aftermath of a single heist from the criminals' perspective, critics argue that they devote too much time to the planning and aftermath of the heist and too little to the actual heist.
-As a result they are frequently cited as key films in the development of the genre but not the start of the genre itself.
-All of these films are also notable for having elements which are indebted to the film noir genre.
-This includes their moody, expressionistic black and white cinematography as well as a dark and fatalistic tone key in film noir.
-As a result, scholars such as Daryl Lee refer to this era of heist films as “noir heists”.
+While elements of the heist film can be seen in movies as early as The Great Train Robbery (1903), the genre didn't become fully fledged until the late 1940s and the early 1950s.
+The film widely agreed upon as the first to do so is John Huston's 1950 The Asphalt Jungle, starring Sterling Hayden and Sam Jaffee (with Marilyn Monroe in a supporting role).
+It contains many of the heist hallmarks, focusing from the criminal's perspective on the elaborate planning, flawed execution, and calamitous aftermath of a single heist.
+It also devotes a large amount of time to the recruiting of variously skilled criminals to form a team.

+Two earlier films that some consider prior examples of the genre, and others just key to its development, are Criss Cross (1949) and The Killers (1946).
+While these do follow the planning, execution, and aftermath of a single heist from the criminals' perspective, some critics argue that they devote too much time to the planning and aftermath of the crime and too little to the actual job.
+All of these films are also notable for having elements which are indebted to film noir, including their moody, expressionistic black and white cinematography and dark fatalistic tone.
+As a result, scholars such as Daryl Lee refer to such examples as “noir heists”.
 Anne Billson of the BBC cites Akira Kurosawa's Seven Samurai (1954) as an influence on the "assembling the team" trope that later became a common characteristic of heist films.

-The period between 1955 - 1975 is considered by scholars to be the most productive period of the heist genre.
-This period began with American filmmakers continuing the noir heist trend in films like 5 Against the House (1955) and The Killing (1956).
-The 50s also saw the release of the first international heist films.
-Notably, a handful of heist films made in France were influenced by and responding to the American noir heists.
-Two notable films are Rififi (1955), which is known for its detailed 30 minute heist sequence, and Bob Le Flambeur (1956), known for its playful ending which plays with the conventions of the heist genre.
-The 1950s also marked the beginning of British heist films, notable ones being The Lavender Hill Mob (1951) and The Lady Killers (1955), films whose importance comes from the introduction of comedy to the heist genre.
-This was uncommon for the genre at the time but became more common in later heist films.
-Another notable heist film from this period is the Italian film Big Deal on Madonna Street (1958), a parody of the heist genre.
+The period between 1955 and 1975 is considered by scholars to be the most productive for the heist genre.
+It began with American filmmakers continuing the noir heist trend in films like 5 Against the House (1955) and The Killing (1956).
+The ‘50s also saw the release of the first international heist films.
+Notably, a handful made in France were influenced by and responding to the American style.
+Two notable examples are Rififi (1955), which is known for its detailed 30 minute heist sequence, and Bob Le Flambeur (1956), known for an ending which plays with the conventions of the genre.
+The 1950s also marked the beginning of British heist film, including The Lavender Hill Mob (1951) and The Lady Killers (1955), pictures which introduced comedy to the genre.
+A notable Italian heist film from this period is Big Deal on Madonna Street (1958), a parody of the genre.